Q: What is a copyright?

 Q: What is the most important factor in the fair use analysis?

 A: Often the character of the use is the most important factor.
 If the use is related to a profit-making activity this suggests that the use is not a fair use.
 For instance, photocopying a Dilbert® cartoon, framing it, and selling it would likely not be a fair use.
-However, hanging that framed photocopy in your own home would probably be a fair use.
-However, if it is determined that the framed cartoon reduces the market for framed Dilbert® cartoons sold by the creator of Dilbert®, it may not be fair use.
+Having that framed photocopy on display privately in your own home would probably be a fair use, but if it is determined that the framed cartoon reduces the market for framed Dilbert® cartoons sold by the creator of Dilbert®, it may not be fair use.
 The fair use analysis is often not easy.

 Q: Is copying a copyrighted work for a non-profit organization always a fair use?

 Q: What if the work copied is a collection of facts?

-A: The doctrine of fair use grants broader use without infringement if the work is a collection of facts, such as a database of baseball statistics or an encyclopedia, as compared to a fictional work such as Go Set a Watchman by Harper Lee.
+A: The doctrine of fair use allows broader use without infringement if the work is a collection of facts, such as a database of baseball statistics or an encyclopedia, as compared to a fictional work such as Go Set a Watchman by Harper Lee.

 Q: How does the amount of the work copied affect the determination of fair use?